openlibraryenvironment/mod-directory/README.md

 ## Kubernetes Deployment Notes

-You may need to set OKAPI_SERVICE_PORT and/or OKAPI_SERVICE_HOST on the mod-licenses container.
+You may need to set OKAPI_SERVICE_PORT and/or OKAPI_SERVICE_HOST on the mod-directory container.

 | Env var | Description | Default |
 | --- | --- | --- |